jdechalendar/tracking_emissions/README.md

 # Tracking emissions in the US electricity system
-This repository contains the code to reproduce the results in the paper: [ADD REF on publication].
+This repository contains the code to reproduce the results in the paper: "Tracking emissions in the US electricity system", by Jacques A. de Chalendar, John Taggart and Sally M. Benson.
+Proceedings of the National Academy of Sciences Dec 2019, 116 (51) 25497-25502; DOI: 10.1073/pnas.1912950116

 # Setup
 Note: this setup has only been tested on Linux/OSX.
 Adjustments may be needed to run on Windows.